1943 History, Facts and Trivia

 Mary, Barbara, Patricia, Linda, Carol, James, Robert, John, William, Richard

 Ingrid Bergman, Betty Grable, Rita Hayworth, Lena Horne, Veronica Lake, Hedy Lamarr, Carole Landis, Brenda Marshall, Jane Russell, Alexis Smith, Gene Tierney, Lana Turner

 |Miss America: Jean Bartel (Los Angeles, CA)|

 |Time Magazine’s Man of the Year: George Marshall|

-Mexican farmer named Dionisio Pulido had a volcano (Volcán de Parícutin) start to form in his cornfield.
+A Mexican farmer Dionisio Pulido had a volcano (Volcán de Parícutin) start forming in his cornfield.
 By the early 1950s, it was over 400 meters tall.
-Before being evacuated and leaving his home for the last time, he left a sign that read “This volcano is owned and operated by Dionisio Pulido.”
+Before being evacuated and leaving his home for the last time, he left a sign that read, “This volcano is owned and operated by Dionisio Pulido.”
 In 1997, CNN included Parícutin in its list of the Seven Natural Wonders of the World.

 Pizza Uno first created the first Deep-Dish Pizza in 1943.